MaSe69/dssb/md/20_Python/pandas_50_rows.md

     n = 5
     row = df.iloc[[n]]

-## Get a sub-dataframe

-Very often used is the function to print out the first few or last few rows.
-You can also defined new data sets in this way:
+## Work on Subsets

+### First or Last Rows

+For a bulk of rows from the begining or the end of the existing dataframe, you can create a new dataframe:

 >
     dfFirst_7_Rows = df.head(7)